 Spices – You will need salt, black pepper powder, and roasted cumin powder.
 Homemade Cumin Powder gives the best flavor to this drink.
 Make it using my recipe.

-Herbs – Cilantro (Coriander) and mint give a very refreshing feel to the buttermilk.
-Do not skip to add these herbs.
-If you don’t like them coming into your mouth while sipping the chaas, then you can strain them after the flavors have seeped in.
+Herbs – Cilantro (fresh coriander leaves) and fresh mint leaves give a very refreshing feel to the buttermilk.
+Do not skip adding these herbs.

 Frequently Asked Questions

 Technically buttermilk is the by-product of making butter.
 But these days it comes from an industrial process more similar to yogurt-making than churning butter.
 In India, we use these two terms interchangeably, however it is not correct technically.